|

 • Everybody in Paris smokes.
 Or it seems that way to us.
 It has to be at least 50% of adults.
 Anytime you’re eating or drinking outside, there is almost guaranteed to be someone smoking nearby.
 Good to know going in.

 • Tipping isn’t as much of a thing.
-Servers in Paris get paid a living wage – something we should probably consider in the US (don’t @ me with “but small businesses”) – so tipping is more about rewarding good service than a requirement so the server can pay rent.
-It’s still nice to give a 5-10% tip at sit-down restaurants with good service, and you won’t get a receipt with a tip line – either tip in cash, or tell them the final amount you want to pay before they run your card (e.g. if the bill is 50 Euros and you want to tip 5, tell them “55 Euros, s’il vous plaît).
+Servers in Paris get paid a living wage – something we should probably consider in the US (don’t @ me with “but small businesses”) – and tipping is more about rewarding good service than a requirement so the server can pay rent.
+It’s still nice to give a 5-10% tip at sit-down restaurants with good service, and you won’t get a receipt with a tip line – either tip in cash, or tell them the final amount you want to pay before they run your card (e.g. if the bill is 50 Euros and you want to tip 5, tell them “55 Euros, s’il vous plaît”).

-With so much to experience it’s definitely tempting to try to pack in all the sights, but then you’ll find you don’t have much time to “live like a Parisian”.
+With so much to experience in Paris, it’s definitely tempting to try to pack in all the sights, but then you’ll find you don’t have much time to “live like a Parisian”.
 And that would be a shame.

 To make the most out of Paris, plan to do one or two major sights a day, and dedicate the rest to walking around the neighborhoods while leaving yourself energy to go out for a drink and some dancing or live entertainment in the evenings.

-What to Book in Advance: In general, to make sure you’re actually able to make it to some of the top sights in Paris, we’d recommend booking 2-3 months in advance for the Louvre, Musée d’Orsay, the Eiffel Tower (if you want to go to the top), and Versailles.
-This is particularly important if you’re visiting over the summer, when we’ve seen crazy lines for some of Paris’ top sights, and it’s less important in the off-season (though we’d still book the Louvre in advance).
+What to Book in Advance: In general, to make sure you’re actually able to make it to some of the top sights in Paris, we’d recommend booking 2-3 months in advance for the Louvre, Musée d’Orsay, the Eiffel Tower (if you want to go to the top), and Versailles

 Here’s an overview of the 4 day itinerary you’ll find below: